06 February 2023

 11. Have a person of your choice, including an aged care advocate, support you or speak on your behalf

-13. Personal privacy and to have your personal information protected
+13. Enjoy personal privacy and have your confidential information safeguarded

 • assisting you to understand the Charter (how this is achieved is up to providers and will depend on the needs of individual consumers)